 Food, fun and entertainment all in the same place?
-That sounds like a great night in Wichita.
-Whether you’re out with a group or just you and your significant other, Wichita offers some unique, interactive experiences when you pair dinner with a show.
-So pick a dish, and pick a seat, sit back and enjoy the show – you might be part of it.
+Wichita offers a variety of experiences to pair dinner and drinks with a show, whether you’re out with a group or as a couple.
+So pick a dish and pick a seat, then sit back and enjoy the show – you might be part of it!

 Mosley Street Melodrama

 Be careful where you sit at Mosley Street Melodrama, Wichita’s original audience participation theater.
 In classical melodrama fashion, these locally written performances put on by local talent feed off the crowd, and you could find yourself in the middle of the story.
 Each raucous and rowdy melodrama – recent performance have included “Revenge of the Beanie Babies” and “Dirty Square Dancing” – is followed by a musical comedy revue filled with singing, dancing and comedy sketches.

 With a homestyle buffet, a fully stocked bar and complimentary popcorn, you won’t believe how much fun you can have in just one evening at Mosley Street!
 They also offer a Sunday brunch on select dates, featuring a hearty breakfast and drink specials.
 Watch this video to see what you can expect.

 The Crown Uptown Theatre opened in 1928 and operated as a first run movie venue; in 1976 it was converted to a dinner theatre.
 Updated with state-of-the-art sound and lights, the historic Broadway-style stage at Crown Uptown Theatre is a great place to see theatricals, dance performances, concerts and more.
 Shows on the current calendar range from “The Wedding Singer” musical to the play “Calendar Girls” along with an annual run of “The Rocky Horror Show” live musical and a Rockettes-inspired all-ages holiday show.